Skip to main contentAccessibility Statement

 Young people over 19 without EHC plans can be charged tuition fees, depending on the type and level of course they’re studying.
 Learners on certain benefits may be exempt: check the college’s fee remission policy.

-There is no cost if the young person has an EHC plan, as long as the course meets the outcomes in their EHC plan.
+There is no cost if the young person has an EHC plan, if the course meets the outcomes in their EHC plan.

 The young person’s needs and wishes are important.
 Courses need to match their interests and abilities.
 The young person’s current school can help to explore the options, and local providers will also be able to help the young person to decide.